How to Boost Your WiFi Signal: Increase Your WiFi Speed

 Powerline adaptors allow you to use your existing electrical wiring as a data network.
 While they don’t technically optimize your wireless network, they can take a load off your bandwidth by effectively wiring devices that otherwise would be struggling to get by on a weak signal.
 They’re a great solution for desktop devices like TVs and computers that you might normally hook up to an ethernet cable — but instead of dragging a cable all the way across your house to the TV den, you can hook the devices through electric sockets in either room.

 Another nice thing about powerline adapters is that they don’t require much technical know-how to set up.
-All you have to do is connect plug one in by your router and connect it via ethernet cable, then plug another one in at the target device and connect it via a second ethernet cable.
-The Powerline devices connect through your electrical wiring automatically, and the speeds delivered — while not quite gigabit — can get darned close.
+All you have to do is connect plug one in by your router via ethernet cable, then plug another one in at the target device, connecting it via a second ethernet cable.
+The powerline devices connect through your electrical wiring automatically, and the speeds delivered can get pretty darn close to a gigabit.

 Pro tip: Make sure the outlets you hook your Powerline adaptors to are on the same side of your circuit breaker for optimal performance.